Phileas (public transport): Challenges of the Metrobus project in Istanbul

-Istanbul Metropolitan Municipality purchased 50 Phileas bi-articulated vehicles for 63,278,650€ (1,265,573€ per bus) for the Metrobus project; which was the highest order for Phileas at the time.
-Due to faulty design, overcrowding (as many as 300 passengers were being crammed into buses that originally had been designed for 240), challenging terrain(over 7% slopes).
-Weak traction axles of the buses frequently cracked and buses needed modifications to continue service.
-The modification cost for the stronger traction axles was quite high and it was more than 200,000€ per bus (competitor buses like Mercedes Conecto with 185 passenger capacity was sold for approximately 400,000€ at that time).
+Istanbul Metropolitan Municipality purchased 50 Phileas bi-articulated vehicles for €63,278,650 (€1,265,573 per bus) for the Metrobus project; which was the highest order for Phileas at the time.
+There were several challenges due to faulty design including overcrowding (originally designed for 240 passengers, accommodating up to 300 passengers, exceeding their intended capacity), and challenging terrain (over 7% slopes).
+In addition, the weak traction axles of the buses frequently cracked and buses needed modifications to continue service.
+The modification cost for the stronger traction axles was comparatively expensive and was more than €200,000 per bus (competitor buses like the Mercedes Conecto with 185 passenger capacity were sold for approximately €400,000 at that time).
 Changes were made to accommodate higher passenger traffic.

 One of the buses was lost to a fire on the 25 of March, 2015 at E5 road.
-Around 32 buses are usable and approximately 20 buses in light use (25,000km per year) due to their high operating expenses and high failure rates.
-Remaining buses remain parked at Edirnekapı and Hasanpaşa garages of Istanbul Metropolitan Municipality.
-They are currently in unusable condition and are used for a source of spare parts.
+Around 32 buses are usable and approximately 20 buses are in light use (25,000 km per year) due to their high operating expenses and high failure rates.
+The remaining buses remain parked at Edirnekapı and Hasanpaşa garages of Istanbul Metropolitan Municipality.
+They are currently in unusable condition and are used as a source of spare parts.